EPS sets in stone secondary-level media, technology program pathways

 From point A to point B

-Parker’s new classes were among several changes made to Enid Public Schools’s recently approved registration guides for secondary students in the 2021-2022 school year.
+Parker’s new classes were among several changes made to Enid Public Schools’ recently approved registration guides for secondary students in the 2021-22 school year.

 The newly added Media and Fine Arts Pathway is meant to codify, through the promise of hands-on coursework, the multiple career paths that secondary students can begin walking while still in the thick of school.

-The pathway includes two branched paths: Parker’s introductory fab lab and gaming classes, both requiring a 3D modeling course; and a media production track starting in EPS middle schools that leads to the production course for EPS Vision.
+The pathway includes two branches: Parker’s introductory fab lab and gaming classes, both requiring a 3D modeling course, and a media production track starting in EPS middle schools that leads to the production course for EPS Vision.

 “To me, it’s a roadmap.
 It’s how to follow (that career),” said Kitty Herbel, the district’s STEAM coordinator who led the map-making this past school year.
 “This is the world of making.”